carlven0830/Kruskal-Algorithm/README.md

-This is a Kruskal's Algorithm using C++.
+This is a Minimum Spanning Tree using C++.

 What is Kruskal's Algorithm?
 Kruskal's algorithm is a popular algorithm used in computer science for finding the minimum spanning tree in a graph.